 1. Ginkgo Biloba

 As one of the oldest living tree species, Ginkgo Biloba has been used for centuries to treat many health issues, including poor blood flow and poor memory.
 It’s also been shown to help dementia patients by increasing the flow of oxygen to the brain.
 Ginkgo Biloba supports nerve cells that are impacted by dementia and may be beneficial in preventing Alzheimer’s, thanks to the antioxidants it contains that fight off free radicals.
-The flavonoids and terpenoids in Ginkgo Biloba are believed to help reduce the chances of heart disease, cancer and Alzheimer’s.
+The flavonoids and terpenoids in Ginkgo Biloba are believed to help reduce the chances of heart disease and cancer, as well as Alzheimer’s disease.
+(1)

 Studies have shown that Ginseng is able to improve mood and mental function to help reduce stress and anxiety.
 Ginseng also has the ability to stimulate brain cells and improve concentration.
 One study found that ginseng may work as a natural Alzheimer’s treatment.
 Researchers also found that ginseng possesses powerful anticancer properties.
 It has the ability to inhibit tumor growth, which suggests it may work as a natural cancer treatment.